What are porcelain veneers?

 - Improve oral health by closing spaces and preventing food impaction

-Characteristics of Veneers
+Characteristics of Porcelain Laminates

 1) Evaluation and planning between doctor and patient:

-First we ask you to share your goals and expectations with us.
-We will take photographs, models and possibly xrays to plan the steps to achieve the desired outcome.
-Sometimes other specialists (e.g. orthodontists, periodontists) are brought in to help achieve perfect symmetry in your smile.
+First, we ask you to share your goals and expectations with us.
+We will take photographs, models, and possibly x-rays to plan the steps to achieve the desired outcome.
+Sometimes other specialists (e.g. orthodontists, and gum specialists) are brought in to help achieve perfect symmetry in your smile.

 2) Preparation of the mouth and impressions:

-The dentist removes a small amount of enamel.
+The dentist prepares your teeth by removing a small amount of enamel.
 Laminates can be created with little drilling of tooth enamel.
 If aggressive changes in shape or position are desired drilling will be needed.
-Significant drilling will require temporaries to give you a nice interim smile.
+Significant drilling will require temporary veneers to give you a nice interim smile.

 3) Delivery and bonding:

 Satisfaction with the result is universally positive.
 You may need a short time to adapt phonetically if the tooth locations or lengths have been changed.
 This adaptation period varies from a few hours to several weeks.

-What do porcelain veneers cost?
+How much do porcelain veneers cost?

 Quality level of Ceramist influences Cost

 The ceramist will charge the dentist directly anywhere from $25 to $1,200 for a single veneer.
 The restorative dentist then adds this lab fee to the overall cost to the patient.
-The cost to the patient also ranges greatly from as low as $1200/veneer to $3100/veneer.
+The veneer cost to the patient also ranges greatly from as low as $1600/veneer to $3500/veneer.
 It is common to have 6-12 veneers done at a time.

-Are Dental Veneers strong?
+Are porcelain veneers strong?

-Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist.
-He serves clients from throughout the United States
+Dr. Fondriest is a highly sought after cosmetic dentist.
+He serves clients from throughout the United States.